HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Some of the best air filters for allergies have extra features such as a carbon layer to remove odors.
 These are suited for people that have pets or other sources of smells in their homes.

-Be sure that your HVAC unit is able to accommodate air filters with a higher MERV rating.
-Some air filters, especially those with higher MERV ratings, may impede airflow due to the enhanced air filtration.
+Some air filters, especially those with higher MERV ratings, may impede airflow due to enhanced air filtration.

 What is the best MERV rating to use?